egekaraosmanoglu/camelbee/README.md

   - `allcomponent-quarkus-sample`:  Quarkus example project which uses camelbee-quarkus-core library.
   - `allcomponent-springboot-sample`: Spring Boot example project which uses camelbee-springboot-core library.

-Each subproject may have its own README file for detailed information specific to that project.
+Each subproject have its own README file for detailed information specific to that project.

 ## Getting Started

 To get started with any of the subprojects, follow the instructions in their respective README files located in their subdirectories.
 These README files provide step-by-step instructions on how to build, configure, and run each project.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/new-feature`.
-3. Make your changes and commit them: `git commit -m "Add new feature"`.
-4. Push your changes to your forked repository: `git push origin feature/new-feature`.
-5. Create a merge request against the main repository, explaining your changes and why they should be merged.

 ## License